 Simple Wellness – Neal’s Yard Frankincense Intense, $108

-I’ve always been a huge fan of Neal’s Yard products and this one is amazing.
+I’ve always been a huge fan of Neal’s Yard products and this anti-ageing serum is amazing.
 It’s a nice serum, gliding onto the skin and soaking in well.
 The aroma is gorgeous, and only a few drops are needed to cover the whole face.
 My skin felt instantly smoother and more even after using this product for a couple of weeks; it also gave me a smoother surface to apply my makeup.
 I love that it’s organic and very natural – and I love the beautiful blue packaging too!

 – Jacqui Young